donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 > 90% of these immigrants have failed the test of becoming USA citizens = deport them or just cut them off!

-Or prosecute them; put them and there family's in internment camps and make them work off what they have in violation of federal law taken from us.
+Or prosecute them; put them and there family's in internment camps, Of which we have lot's of them, and make them work off what they have in violation of federal law taken from us.

 > Could take a dozen generations.
 >
 > > We would have cheep food once again.

-We could put them to work finishing California's high speed rail systems and one from Washington DC to Los Angles.
+We could put them to work finishing California's high speed rail, and one from Washington DC to Los Angeles.

 > Almost free labor, cool!